 The reservoir is open to boating seasonally and fishing year round.
-Its shallowness make it relatively warm for its altitude at nearly 9,000 feet.
+Its shallowness make it relatively warm for its elevation at nearly 9,000 feet.
 The Spanish word for “first” is the root of Antero, named so because it’s the the first upstream dam from the Continental Divide.

 Antero was built in 1909 and is owned by the Denver Water and overseen by the Colorado Division of Wildlife.
 There are no fees for fishing.
 Special events can be held with a permit.
 Hartsel is the closest town to Antero, about twenty minutes drive.